ranyesantos/helpz/README.md

-# Descrição do Projeto
+# Project Description
-## Propósito
+An application for creating and managing support tickets, using AI to generate insights and summaries from technician reports
-Helpz is an application designed for creating, managing, and tracking technical support tickets.
-It will use artificial intelligence to generate reports, metrics, and insights based on the forms and reports submitted by technicians after resolving each ticket.
+## Goal
-The goal is to optimize team planning by providing a broad, contextualized view of all operations.
+Using AI to provide a clearer view of operations and improve team planning in an automated way.

 ## Technologies Used
 - **Backend:** PHP, Laravel